eic/scavenger-hunt/_episodes/04-tasks_7_8.md

 # Task 7 - Exploring a Reconstructed Output File

-From the file you found the afterburned/un-afterburned output from in task 4, download the reconstructed output from the October 2025 simulation campaign.
+In this task, we will take a closer look at the branches contained within a reconstruction file.
+You may find [lesson 2 of the analysis tutorial](https://eic.github.io/tutorial-analysis/02-reconstruction-output/index.html) to be useful here if you have not looked at analysis files before.

 > Exercise:
+> - Using the file - `/volatile/eic/EPIC/RECO/25.08.0/epic_craterlake/EXCLUSIVE/UCHANNEL_PI0/18x275/pi0_18x275_uChannel_Q2of0to10_hiDiv.0104.eicrecon.edm4eic.root`, do the following:
 > - Check the number of branches this file contains
->   - Find the number of branches relating to the ZDC detector
+>   - Find the number of branches that contain `ZDC` within their name, do not include branches that begin with `_`
 >   - Find the number of branch elements contained within these branches
-> - Divide the number of branch elements by the number of branch elements ROUND (will see if needed) this number to get your clue for task 7.
+> - Divide the number of branch elements by the number of branches, square root this number and round it to the nearest integer.
+This number to get your clue for task 7.
 {: .challenge}

+As a formula - $$round(sqrt(Elements/Branches))$$

 # Task 8 - Using MC Particles